apache/couchdb/share/doc/src/api/database/common.rst

   Returns the HTTP Headers containing a minimal amount of information about the specified database.
-Since the response body is empty this method is a lightweight way to check is database exists or not.
+Since the response body is empty this method is a lightweight way to check if the database exists already or not.

   :param db: Database name
   :code 200: Database exists